 Creating a MainMenu/MainMenuGum screen

-First, we’ll create a MainMenu Glue screen.
+First, we’ll create a MainMenu FlatRedBall screen.
 To do this:

-You should now have a screen in Glue called MainMenu and a Gum screen called MainMenuGum (assuming you left the Automatically Create Gum Screens for Glue Screens option checked).
+You should now have a screen in FlatRedBall called MainMenu and a Gum screen called MainMenuGum (assuming you left the Automatically Create Gum Screens for Glue Screens option checked).

 Next, let’s add some objects to the Gum screen: